ChenS0407/test/reference/faqs/pipelines/use/trigger.md

 ## Q2: Where is the webhook address configured for the gitlab trigger

 You do not need to configure this hook.
-Blue Shield will register the webhook itself.
+BKCI will register the webhook itself.
 After selecting the event type and saving it, the webhook will be automatically registered